crocme10/area-net/README.md

 ### Running the example

-The project comes with 4 profiles for testing basic functionalities, bob, alice, carol, and dave.
+The project comes with 5 profiles for testing basic functionalities, bob, alice, carol, dave, and erin.

 ![Small Network](assets/small-network.svg)